HackYourFutureBelgium/home/curriculum/workflows/suggested-study.md

   - css
   - markdown
 - validating html
-- spelling checks \(will do once by automation, then by hand. automated spell checks are a little annoying\)
+- spelling checks \(will do once by automation, then by hand. automated spell checks can be a little annoying\) -->

 ## READMEs